anas322/Social-Media-Web-Application/README.md

 ## Project Overview

-This is a social media web application project and I choose to use jetstream in this project as a starter kit along wiht inertia.js just for practice purposes.
+This is a social media web application project and I choose to use jetstream in this project as a starter kit along with inertia.js just for practice purposes.